CodeIntelligenceTesting/jazzer/README.md

 The Autofuzz mode enables fuzzing arbitrary methods without having to manually create fuzz targets.
 Instead, Jazzer will attempt to generate suitable and varied inputs to a specified methods using only public API functions available on the classpath.

-To use Autofuzz, specify the `--autofuzz` flag and provide a fully qualified method reference, e.g.:
+To use Autofuzz, specify the `--autofuzz` flag and provide a fully [qualified method reference](https://docs.oracle.com/javase/specs/jls/se8/html/jls-15.html#jls-15.13), e.g.:
 ```
 --autofuzz=org.apache.commons.imaging.Imaging::getBufferedImage
 ```
+To autofuzz a constructor the `ClassType::new` format can be used.
-If there are multiple overloads and you want Jazzer to only fuzz one, you can optionally specify the signature of the method to fuzz:
+If there are multiple overloads, and you want Jazzer to only fuzz one, you can optionally specify the signature of the method to fuzz:
 ```
 --autofuzz=org.apache.commons.imaging.Imaging::getBufferedImage(java.io.InputStream,java.util.Map)
 ```
 The format of the signature agrees with that obtained from the part after the `#` of the link to the Javadocs for the particular method.

-Under the hood, jazzer tries various ways of creating objects from the fuzzer input.
+Under the hood, Jazzer tries various ways of creating objects from the fuzzer input.
 For example, if a parameter is an interface or an abstract class, it will look for all concrete implementing classes on the classpath.
 Jazzer can also create objects from classes that follow the [builder design pattern](https://www.baeldung.com/creational-design-patterns#builder) or have a default constructor and use setters to set the fields.